 To be able to make a roux, you first need to understand what a roux actually is.

 The chemistry behind a roux is that, when heated, flour releases starches that were previously trapped within the cell walls of the wheat.
-By making and cooking a roux prior to adding it to the dish, the starches separate and the flour cooks, contributing its thickening power while also offering plenty of tasty, cooked flour flavors.
+By making and cooking a roux before adding it to the dish, the starches separate and the flour cooks, contributing its thickening power while also offering plenty of tasty, cooked flour flavors.

 While a simple roux is basically just fat and flour heated up, there are a variety of different variations, depending on what you want to do with it.

-A regular roux is commonly called a light, or white, roux, but you can also get a dark roux.
+A regular roux is commonly called a light or white roux, but you can also get a dark roux.
 These require you to cook the flour far more than you would normally, taking it from a regular white color all the way to a blond or even a black.

 Something to keep in mind, though, is that the darker your roux gets, the less thickening power it has.